ankschoubey/blog/src/content/post/dev-life/clean-code/clean-code-4-make-the-database-do-the-heavy-lifting.md

 ---
 toc: false
 comments: true
-description: You cannot compete with SQL
+excerpt: You cannot compete with SQL
 tags:
  - clean-code
 publishDate: 2019-12-22T20:42:15.091119
 title: Make the database do the heavy lifting
-permalink: /sql_is_fast/
+slug: /sql_is_fast/
 ---

 ## Rule of thumb: Avoid filtering loops